Harvey Alfred Miller: Biography

 After graduating from Sturgis High School in 1946, Miller matriculated at the University of Michigan, where he graduated in 1950 with a B.S. in botany.
-He graduated in botany in 1952 from the University of Hawaii with an M.S. and in 1957 from Stanford University with a Ph.D.
+He graduated in botany in 1952 from the University of Hawaiʻi with an M.S. and in 1957 from Stanford University with a Ph.D.
 As a postdoc he was an instructor at the University of Massachusetts.
 During the 1950s and until 1967 he was on the faculty of Ohio's Miami University, where he achieved the rank of associate professor.
 In 1968 he was a professor at Washington State University, where he became chair of the botany department.
 He later became professor and chair at Florida Technological University (which in 1978 was renamed the University of Central Florida).
 He held visiting professorships at the University of Guam and the University of Illinois.
 He was an adjunct professor at the University of West Alabama, Seminole State College of Florida, and Miami University (in Ohio).
 He was the author or coauthor of over 100 research articles.
 Miller was a licensed private plane pilot and had his first flying lessons when he was 14 years old.

 Miller was a 1958 Guggenheim Fellow, a fellow of the American Association for the Advancement of Science, and served as president of the American Bryological and Lichenological Society (1964–1965) and president of the Florida Academy of Sciences (1981).

-Upon his death, Miller was survived by his widow, a daughter, a son, and three step-children.